Age Related Macular Degeneration (AMD)

 Does dry AMD progress into wet AMD?

-An estimated one in 10 people with dry AMD go on to develop wet AMD.
+An estimated 10 – 15 per cent of people with dry AMD go on to develop wet AMD (vii).
 There is, however, no way to tell if or when dry will turn into wet AMD.

 Diet and your vision